-Recently, for no reason at all, through no fault of my own, the hard drive on my laptop computer decided to stop working and I had to send my computer back to the manufacturer for service.
+Recently, for no reason at all, through no fault of my own, the hard drive on my laptop computer decided to stop working.
+I had to send my computer back to the manufacturer for service.
 I saw the breakdown as an inconvenience.
-My husband who has been married to this blogger for 22 years, saw an opportunity for a blog series.
-I use my computer for work, for fun, for pleasure for entertaining my children.
+My husband who has been married to this magazine publisher for 31 years, saw an opportunity for a series of articles.
+I use my computer for work, for fun, for pleasure, and for entertaining my children.
 I really like my computer.

 Last week in this space I talked about why you should switch to electronic life organization rather than paper day planners.
-In upcoming weeks I will be looking at ways to survive the failure of your smart phone and tablet.
+In the upcoming weeks I will be looking at ways to survive the failure of your smartphone and tablet.
 Today is all about how to be prepared for your computer to die on you unexpectedly.

-If you use any of the Microsoft Office products, I suggest you get a free email account with live.com and use the Sky Drive cloud storage.
-Today, Sky Drive gives you 7 gigabytes of free storage.
-A few months ago there was a special promotion that gave 25 gigabytes of free storage to existing customers, so of course I jumped on that offer right away.
-A neat feature of the Sky Drive is that you can install a Sky Drive on your computer and with a few keyboard strokes and mouse clicks, all your files will be stored on your local hard drive and in the cloud in your Sky Drive.
-The Sky Drive allows me to store word processing, spreadsheet, presentation and photo files.
-It is also nice becuse it is easy for me to use file sent to me by customers, fellow bloggers and even help my daughter proof read school assignments.
-Sky Drive is great because there are many smart phone and tablet programs that allow you to save and retrieve files found in your Sky Drive.
+If you use any of the Microsoft Office products, I suggest you get a free email account with live.com and use the One Drive cloud storage.
+A neat feature of One Drive is that you can install it on your computer and with a few keyboard strokes and mouse clicks, all your files will be stored on your local hard drive and in the cloud.
+One Drive allows me to store word processing, spreadsheet, presentation, and photo files.
+It is also nice because it is easy for me to use files sent to me by customers, fellow writers and even help my children proofread school assignments.
+One Drive is great because there are many smartphone and tablet programs that allow you to save and retrieve files.

-The best way to survive your computer being incapacitated or dying all together is to back up your data files on a regular basis using a combination of physical and cloud based storage.
-So, the question for you this Terrific Tuesday is, what do you do to be prepared for the death of your computer?
+As this article has shown, the best way to handle your computer dying is to prepare in advance.
+Prepare with backups – physical and cloud-based.
+Prepare with software that can be used on multiple devices.
+So, the question for you this terrific day is, what do you do to be prepared for the death of your computer?